 - Fine needle breast biopsy – When the mass is easily felt by the physician or easily seen on ultrasound, a fine needle biopsy may be recommended.
 Local anesthesia is used to numb the area and a fine needle is used to withdraw enough tissue for examination under a microscope.
 This procedure is performed by a radiologist or surgeon.
 Sometimes, lymph nodes in the armpit can also be assessed this way.

-- Stereotactic breast biopsy – This kind of biopsy is performed when the breast lump is so small that it cannot be felt during an exam or if suspicious microcalcifications were seen on a mammogram.
-You will lie on a table on your stomach, with your breast dropping through an opening to allow for the breast to be biopsied.
+- Stereotactic breast biopsy – This kind of biopsy is performed when the abnormality is so small that it cannot be felt during an exam or if suspicious microcalcifications were seen on a mammogram.
+You will lie on a table on your stomach, with your breast placed through an opening in the table to allow for the breast to be biopsied.
 While the breast is compressed by mammography paddles, the image is projected on a computer screen.
 A special needle designed to obtain tissue samples is guided to the suspicious mass.
 Several samples will be taken and images will confirm that an adequate amount was removed for examination under the microscope.
 This procedure is performed by a radiologist.

-- Ultrasound-guided core biopsy – This kind of breast biopsy is performed when the lump is palpable during an exam or if it is easily seen on an ultrasound.
-Using ultrasound to locate the mass, a large needle withdraws tissue samples for examination under the microscope.
+- Ultrasound-guided core biopsy – This kind of breast biopsy is performed when the lump is easily seen on an ultrasound.
+Using ultrasound to locate the mass, a needle withdraws tissue samples for examination under the microscope.

 Breast biopsies using local or general anesthesia:

 - (Open) Excisional biopsy – This biopsy is done making an incision in the breast and removing tissue from the suspicious area.
-It is sent to a pathologist for a diagnosis.
 Excisional biopsy and lumpectomy should not be confused with one another.
 Lumpectomy is performed when there is a known diagnosis of breast cancer and the mission is to remove all of the cancer with a health margin of tissue around the tumor.
-An excisional biopsy is not asurgical treatment, it is diagnostic.
+An excisional biopsy is not a surgical treatment, it is diagnostic procedure.

 - Sentinel lymph node biopsy – The sentinel lymph node is the lymph node in the arm pit that is the first place cancerous breast tumors can spread.
-Also called the guard node, it is identified using a special blue dye or radioactive isotope that is injected before the surgery.
+It is identified during surgery using a special blue dye or radioactive isotope that is injected before the surgery.
 Following the path of the dye or isotope, your surgeon will identify the sentinel node, remove it, and send it to pathology for review.
 Knowing if the cancer has spread to the nearby lymph nodes is a critical part of staging and treatment of breast cancer.
 This procedure is performed when there are known invasive breast cancer cells in the breast, or when mastectomy is being done for the treatment of DCIS.
 If the sentinel lymph node is positive for cancer, additional lymph nodes are removed to determine the extent of disease.